 Following the time-honoured tradition of REFSQ, the DS will revolve around structured presentations and discussions, with ample time devoted to interactions with the floor.
 Well-known researchers will attend the event and provide in-depth feedback to the participating students.

 We welcome submissions from PhDs students who have started their PhD but have not submitted their thesis yet.
-To apply to the REFSQ 2023 Doctoral Symposium, you will need to submit an application consisting of:
+To apply to the REFSQ 2024 Doctoral Symposium, you will need to submit an application consisting of the following:

 - A Doctoral Symposium Paper (max 6 pages + 1 for references, CEUR format, see below) that consists of an abstract and of the following sections:

 - The problem you are addressing: what is unsatisfactory in the current state of the world, and why is this problem relevant (why would anyone care if the problem was solved)?
 Include a definition of the problem statement.

 - Related work: why are the existing approaches sub-optimal?